alexc-dft/aim_pot_parser/README.md

 # Overall usage workflow

-1. Generate a pot_file using regGridPlot
+1. Generate a pot_file using potfileGen
 2. Use any2apc --atomic to convert atom postions in dat file to the atomic units reference frame
 3. Run a potential job in the AIMPRO code (atomic positons MUST be defined in au)
 4. Use aimpot2cube to pass AIMPRO results into .cube format

-# regGridPlot usage
+# potfileGen usage
 regGridPlot [options] [grid_vectors_input_file]

 This script plots a regular grid in the required format for the potential job in the AIMPRO code.